What

 PTSD is typically diagnosed by a mental health professional, such as a psychiatrist or psychologist, based on a review of the person’s symptoms, medical history, and family history.
 The diagnosis may also involve a physical examination and laboratory tests to rule out other medical conditions that may cause similar symptoms.

 Treatment for PTSD typically involves a combination of medications and therapy.
 Antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs), may be helpful in reducing the symptoms of PTSD.
-Psychotherapy, such as cognitive-behavioral therapy (CBT) or eye movement desensitization and reprocessing (EMDR), may also be helpful in managing the condition.
+Psychotherapy, such as cognitive-behavioral therapy (CBT) or eye movement desensitization and reprocessing (EMDR), may also help manage the condition.

 Living with PTSD can be challenging, but with appropriate treatment and support, people with the disorder can lead fulfilling and productive lives.
-It is important for people with PTSD to seek help and support from their healthcare team, and to seek support from friends, family, and community resources as needed.
+People with PTSD need to seek help and support from their healthcare team, and to seek support from friends, family, and community resources as needed.